hsadler/unity-websocket-multiplayer/README.md

 There are 2 implementations of the game server.
 One in Python and one in Golang.
 Their APIs are identical.

-## !!!
-THE GOLANG SERVER OPTION IS CURRENTLY BROKEN !!!

 ### Requirements
 - Unity Editor: `version 2020.3.21f1`